 Any sensitive personal data (e.g. relating to physical disabilities) will only be held if it has been provided by you for a specific purpose (e.g. event planning).

 We use your data for a number of alumni relations and fundraising activities including:

-- sending you publications (e.g. BA2 magazine, Impact Report and updates about the University)
+- sending you publications (e.g. BA2 magazine, donor report and updates about the University)